javafa/javafa/README.md

 ### Process
 Required two models with the same architecture.

-1. Choose one model and fine-tune it to create a gap between the original model and the fine-tuned one.
-It doesn't matter whether the evaluation score is higher or lower.
-2. Merge the two models.
+1. Original model > DPO + SFT > Gapped model
+2. SLERP Original one and Gapped one > Merged
-3. Evaluate the merged model.
+3. Evaluate > Merged
-4. Fine-tune a specific evaluation part of the model if you need to increase the score for that part.
-(It's unlikely to work as you think, but you can try it.)
+* Fine-tune a specific evaluation part of the model if you need to increase the score for that part
-5. Merge the models again.
-6. Evaluate again.
+4. SLERP Merged one and Original One > Second Merged
+5. Evaluate Second Merged
-7. Continue until the average evaluation score is higher than the original one.
+@ Continue until the average evaluation score is higher than the original one

+### Framework
+[ Model Selector ] > [ Finetunner ] > [ Merger ] > [ Evaluator ]

 ### Base Architecture
 - QWEN2